Yukinao520/Ability-Weapon/README.md

 ~~Problems arising from the use of this mod, if there is a bug log report that mentions a problem arising from this mod, then I apologize for the problem due to my lack of competence~~

+**You should go to the issue tracker when an error occurs, not ignore the bug report**

 # Issue tracker
 Create an issue tracker where you can ask questions about using the mod.